datarefuge/workflow/harvesting-toolkit/README.md

   - Harvesters should start by reading this document, which outlines the steps for constructing a proper data archive of the highest possible integrity.
 The primary focus of this document is on _semi-automated harvesting as part of a team_, and the workflow described is best-suited for volunteers working to preserve small and medium-sized collections.
 Where possible, we try to link out to other options appropriate to other circumstances.
   - If you need any assistance:
     - Talk to your DataRescue Guide if you are at an in-person event
-    - Or post  questions on Slack in the Harvesters channel.
+    - Or post  questions on Slack in the Researchers/Harvesters channel.

 ## 1. Claiming a dataset to harvest